fooof-tools/fooof/README.rst

     $ pip install fooof

-FOOOF can also be installed with conda, from the conda-forge channel:
+The module can also be installed with conda, from the conda-forge channel:

 .. code-block:: shell